• Skip to main content

 Price Versus Value

-Put simply, you should be buying a property at below market value but certainly, you want to ensure that you never overpay.
+One way could be buying a property at below market value, but certainly, you want to ensure that you never overpay.
+Ways to check 'value' are:

 Calculating Rental Demand